ziliThank/Analysis-of-workflow-of-NVDLA/README.md

     2. Kernel Mode Driver
    Consists of drivers and firmware that do the work of scheduling layer operations on NVDLA and programming the NVDLA registers to configure each functional block.

-   Sample platforms are provided which allow users to observe, evaluate, and test NVDLA in a minimal SoC environment.
-A minimum SoC system configuration consists of a CPU, an NVDLA instance, an interconnect, and memories.

    Software
 The initial NVDLA open-source release includes software for a “headless” implementation, compatible with Linux.
 Both a kernel-mode driver and a user-mode test utility are provided in source form, and can run on top of otherwise-unmodified Linux systems.